-- Single occupancy of HCPSS fleet vehicle is strongly encouraged. - If vehicle must be occupied by more than one employee, they are to follow current CDC guidelines for occupancy and cleaning. - Maintain social distancing guidelines, where possible. - o Wear face coverings inside the vehicle. - Avoid using the recirculated air option for the car's ventilation during passenger transport; use the car's vents to bring in fresh outside air and/or lower the vehicle windows. - Carry disinfectant wipes and disposal trash bags in the vehicle. - Employees are responsible for wiping the steering wheel, door handle, grab bar, and any other surfaces touched before exiting the vehicle.
+- Single occupancy of HCPSS fleet vehicle is strongly encouraged. - If vehicle must occupied by more than one employee, they are to follow current CDC guidelines for occupancy and cleaning. - Maintain social distancing guidelines, where possible. - Wear face coverings inside the vehicle. - Avoid using the recirculated air option for the car's ventilation during passenger transport; use the car's vents to bring in fresh outside air and/or lower the vehicle windows. - Carry disinfectant wipes and disposal trash bags in the vehicle. - Employees are responsible for wiping the steering wheel, door handle, grab bar, and any other surfaces touched before exiting the vehicle.

-14 Human Resources
+15| Human Resources

-- Modified or staggered work schedules for employees, where necessary, to meet work requirements. - ADA, flexible sick, and leave policies to support: - o Employees who will require reasonable accommodation to return to work. - o Employees who test positive for COVID-19 due to workplace exposure or who have been instructed to quarantine based close contact at work. - High-Risk Employees or immune deficient employees. - Employees who require mental health support to return to an office setting. - Counseling and support services for employees who have concerns about returning to the workplace: - Guidance Resources provides up to six free and confidential counseling and support sessions for employees. - o Long-term counseling and support services available through existing health insurance coverage.
+- Modified or staggered work schedules for employees, where necessary - ADA, flexible sick, and COVID-19 leave policies to support: - Employees who will require reasonable accommodation to return to work. - Employees who are not able to work in office due to family/child care issues. - High-Risk Employees or immune deficient employees. - o Employees who require mental health support to return to an office setting. - Human Resources continues to develop guidance for employees who have concerns about returning to the workplace.

-15 | Employee Well-Being
+16| Employee Well-Being